grafana/agent/docs/sources/flow/concepts/component_controller.md

 ## Component graph

-As discussed in [Components][], a relationship between components is created when an expression is used to set the argument of one component to an exported field of another component.
+As discussed in [Components](ref:components), a relationship between components is created when an expression is used to set the argument of one component to an exported field of another component.